Weed, marijuana, Indian hemp, Cannabis Sativa or any other common name used, is one of the oldest and most common drug in the world today.

-The drug tests conducted are for various reasons and done in different ways, individually or as a complimentary test for another drug test.
+The drug tests conducted are for various reasons and done in different ways, individually or as a complementary test for another drug test.

-One of the most common test for THC is urine test.
-In fact urine test is considered more accurate and cheap.
+One of the most common test for THC is a urine test.
+In fact, urine test is considered more accurate and cheap.
 Some of the THC metabolites are absorbed or cleaned from the blood system by the liver and later passed out in urine.

 Thus, anyone taking weed will have traces of urine on the urine for up to seven days depending on other factors such as weight, metabolism and longevity of usage.
 THC can also be traced on saliva as well as blood.

-Blood test for THC are not very common because these tests can only find traces of THC for a person who has used weed and no more than 5 hours have passed.
+Blood test for THC is not very common because these tests can only find traces of THC for a person who has used weed and no more than 5 hours have passed.

 How Long Weed Stays in Your Hair can be Answered in Two Different Ways: